Chicken Mushroom Soup

 - Lemon – Freshen up every spoonful by mixing in fresh lemon juice.

-- Heat – Mix in a dash of cayenne pepper to make this spicy.
+- Heat – Mix in a dash of cayenne pepper or crushed red pepper flakes to make this spicy.

 - Spinach – Stir in fresh spinach to add a pop of color and extra nutritional value.